pereznetworks/My-Tic-Tac-Toe-Game/README.md

              depending on whether blocks or wins are available.

-             The makeWinMove and makeBlockMove are passed ... the array from the possibleTargets object.
+             The makeWinMove and makeBlockMove are passed ... the arrays from the possibleTargets object.

              When there is more then one block or win possibility, a random number generator is used to ...